Students

 Sustainability careers start here

-Prepare yourself for a career in sustainability by serving as a McKinney Climate Fellow.
+Prepare yourself for a career in sustainability by becoming a McKinney Climate Fellow.

-The McKinney Climate Fellows program is a workforce-development program focused on providing real-world, hands-on experience for both undergraduate and graduate students interested in the sustainability field.
-Fellows tackle climate, sustainability and community resilience projects and challenges across the state of Indiana.
+McKinney Climate Fellows is a workforce-development program providing real-world, hands-on experience for undergraduate and graduate students interested in sustainability.
+Fellows tackle climate, energy, sustainability, and community resilience projects in partnership with Indiana businesses, non-profits, and local governments.

 Professional experience in sustainability